Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so baseline is 3.
-The description does not add any parameter-specific meaning; it is a general statement.
-Thus, no improvement beyond schema.
+Schema description coverage is 100%, so each parameter is documented.
+The description does not add extra meaning beyond the schema; it provides a high-level overview without deepening parameter understanding.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.